David Hamilton (judge): District court service

 President Bill Clinton nominated Hamilton to be a United States district judge of the United States District Court for the Southern District of Indiana on June 8, 1994.
+A majority of the American Bar Association Standing Committee on the Federal Judiciary deemed Hamilton not qualified, citing his lack of trial experience and only having been a member of the bar for 9 years, less than their recommendation of 12 years.

 The Senate confirmed Hamilton by a voice vote on October 7, 1994.
 He received his commission on October 11, 1994.
 Hamilton was the chief judge of the Southern District of Indiana from January 1, 2008, to November 24, 2009.
 His service as a district court judge was terminated on November 24, 2009, when he was elevated to the court of appeals.

 A number of cases Hamilton decided as a district court judge drew media attention.
 In American Amusement Mach.
 Ass'n v.
 Cottey, Hamilton held that the First Amendment did not prevent the city of Indianapolis from requiring parental consent for children to have access to video games containing explicit sexual content or extreme violence.
 This ruling was overturned by the Seventh Circuit.

 Hamilton drew headlines in 2005 for ruling that the Indiana state legislature violated the Establishment Clause when it began sessions with Christian prayers imploring conversion to Christianity or representing Christianity as the only true faith.
 He held that prayers invoking Jesus Christ or using terms like savior were sectarian, but names for God in other languages were permissible, absent evidence that those words were used in order to advance or disparage a particular religion.
 The ruling was overturned by the Seventh Circuit on the ground that the taxpayer plaintiffs lacked standing.

 Court of appeals service

 On March 17, 2009, President Barack Obama announced his intention to nominate Hamilton to a vacancy on the United States Court of Appeals for the Seventh Circuit that was created by Judge Kenneth Francis Ripple, who assumed senior status in September 2008.
 Obama formally nominated Hamilton later that day.
 He became President Barack Obama's first judicial nominee when he was named for a seat on the Seventh Circuit.
+The American Bar Association deemed Hamilton well qualified.

 On November 17, 2009, the Senate invoked cloture on his nomination 70–29 vote.
 On November 19, 2009, Hamilton's nomination was confirmed by a 59–39 vote.
 He received his commission on November 23, 2009.
 On December 1, 2021, he announced his intent to assume senior status upon confirmation of a successor.
 He assumed senior status on December 5, 2022.